-AFI has accepted responsibility for issuing a major industry award in youth financial inclusion, taking over from Child and Youth Finance International (CYFI), a Netherlands-based non-governmental organization that is bowing out from its role.
+AFI has accepted responsibility for issuing a major industry award in youth financial inclusion, taking over from Child and Youth Finance International (CYFI), a Netherlands-based non-governmental organization (NGO) that is bowing out from its role.

-AFI Executive Director Dr. Alfred Hannig officially completed the handover of the Global Inclusion Awards (GIA) at a Dutch National Bank during a ceremony in Amsterdam on 11 December.
+AFI Executive Director Dr. Alfred Hannig officially completed the handover of the Global Inclusion Awards at a Dutch National Bank during a ceremony in Amsterdam on 11 December.
 The award recognizes those who have furthered the economic citizenship of children and youth at the national, regional and international level by demonstrating innovation in financial, social and livelihoods education, financial inclusion and entrepreneurial support for children and youth.

 The move further cements AFI’s commitment to youth financial inclusion, as demonstrated at the 2019 AFI Global Policy Forum in Rwanda when member institutions unanimously approved the Kigali Statement, thereby renewing their commitments to accelerate financial inclusion for disadvantaged groups, including youth and leave no one behind